App-vNext/Polly/docs/advanced/testing.md

 Over the years, many developers have used Polly in various ways.
 Some of these recurring patterns may not be ideal.
 This section highlights the recommended practices and those to avoid.

-### 1 - Recreating the policies inside unit tests
+### 1 - Recreating the strategies inside unit tests

-Imagine that you have a class that receives a `ResiliencePipeline<T>` as a consturtor parameter for testability.
+Imagine that you have a class that receives a `ResiliencePipeline<T>` as a constructor's parameter for testability.

 ❌ DON'T

-Recreate the strategey inside the unit test:
+Recreate the strategy inside the unit test:

 <!-- snippet: testing-anti-pattern-1 -->
 ```cs